 Regulations 2001 (Article 81) as amended

-Notice is hereby given that Leitrim County Council proposes to carry out the following in the townlands of Acres and Drumduff North, Drumshanbo, County Leitrim: -
+Notice is hereby given that Leitrim County Council proposes to carry out the following development in the townlands of Acres and Drumduff North, Drumshanbo, County Leitrim: -

-Construct a Facility Centre for Water Sports Activities which will include indoor and outdoor showers, toilets, external and internal seating, communication workspace which will be multifunctional, multimedia education and learning area for the operators of, and visitors too, the proposed facilities.
-It will also include for the connection of all utility services to the building.
+Construct a Facility Centre for Water Sports Activities which will include indoor and outdoor showers, toilets, external and internal seating, communication workspace which will be multifunctional, multimedia education and learning area It will also include for the connection of all utility services to the building.

-Construction of a car park to facilitate 70 car parking spaces, and a new entrance to the adjacent Regional road R207.
+Construction of a car park to facilitate 70 car parking spaces, and a new entrance to the adjacent Regional Road R207.

 The installation of a Controlled raised pedestrian crossing on the Regional Road R207